jitapichab/kafka-chaos-experiments/README.md

 ## Testing

-once the application is deployed, you can make a port-forwarding in kubernetes to access to the application
+Once the application is deployed, you can make a port-forwarding in kubernetes to access to the application

 ```sh